1414C/jiffy/README.md

 ### HasOne Relationship

 HasOne relationships establish a one-to-one relationship between two model entities.
-For the purposes of example, let's say that a Car can have one Owner.
-If the Car and Owner were modelled as entities, we could declare a hasOne (1:1) relationship between them.
+As an example, let's posit that a Car can have one Owner.
+If the Car and Owner were modelled as entities, we could declare a HasOne (1:1) relationship between them.
 The relation would be added in the 'relations' block inside the Car entity definition (as shown above).

 A break-down of the relations block fields is as follows:
 ```code